Gaborone (Kgosi): Early life and family

 Gaborone's exact year of birth is unknown, but 1825 has been suggested as a likely date.
 His father was Matlapeng, who was the youngest of the four sons of Chief Kgosi, and his designated heir.
 He is the great grandson of Bogatsu.
-Upon Kgosi's death, Matlapeng was too young to succeed, and his older brother Lesage acted as chief in his place, subsequently leading the Tlokwa into an alliance with Sebetwane (the leader of the Makololo).
-However, Basha (one of Matlapeng's other brothers) was dissatisfied with Lesage's leadership, and the Tlokwa split into two groups.
+Upon Kgosi's death, Matlapeng was too young to succeed, and his older brother Lesage acted as chief in his place, subsequently leading the Tlôkwa into an alliance with Sebetwane (the leader of the Makololo).
+However, Basha (one of Matlapeng's other brothers) was dissatisfied with Lesage's leadership, and the Tlôkwa split into two groups.
 The first, led by Lesage, travelled north with Sebetwane to the Zambezi River, while the second, led by Basha, travelled south to Letlhakeng (now located in Kweneng District).
 Matlapeng sided with Basha, and Letlhakeng consequently became the birthplace of Gaborone, his first son.

-Matlapeng succeeded Basha as chief of the Tlokwa in 1835, and moved the tribe's village to Lepalong.
+Matlapeng succeeded Basha as King of the Tlôkwa in 1835, and moved the tribe's village to Lepalong.
 Fearing attacks from the Boers and the Matabele, they relocated two years later to Thaba Ntsho.
 However, they were soon subjected to a Boer attack, and the survivors fled back to Letlhakeng.
-Matlapeng subsequently allied the Tlokwa with the Kwena tribe (led by Setshele), and his people moved to the Kwena capital, Molepolole.
-However, Setshele soon accused the Tlokwa of cowardice in a battle against the Ngwato, and Matlapeng ended the alliance (on non-violent terms) and led his people to Tshwene-Tshwene (near Vleischfontein in present-day South Africa).
-In 1875, the Tlokwa and the Kgatla combined to attack the Kwena at Molepolole, but were driven.
+Matlapeng subsequently allied the Tlôkwa with the Kwena tribe (led by Sechele), and his people moved to the Kwena capital, Molepolole.
+However, Sechele soon accused the Tlôkwa of cowardice in a battle against the Ngwato, and Matlapeng ended the alliance (on non-violent terms) and led his people to Tshwene-Tshwene (near Vleischfontein in present-day South Africa).
+In 1875, the Tlôkwa and the Kgatla combined to attack the Kwena at Molepolole, but were driven.
 Gaborone himself was responsible for rescue of the Kgatla chief, Lentswe, who had been abandoned by his fleeing tribesmen.